-Gaya Travel team finds that it is high time for travellers who have not yet discovered Manila to start getting acquainted with the city, which is poised to become one of the up-and-coming destination in 2015.
+Gaya Travel team finds that it is high time for travellers who have not yet discovered Manila to start getting acquainted with the city, which is poised to become one of the up-and-coming destination.

 At a glance, Metro Manila, with its immense sprawl that is home to 19 million souls, initially appears daunting – some parts of the city somehow reminded us of Jakarta, while other parts reminded us of Singapore.
 Prior to going to Manila, we often heard that travellers need to be extra careful when being in the city since life there is perceived hard, thus forces many to hustle or resort to crime.
-However, our recent trip to Manila through Golden Holidays by Malaysia Airlines confirmed otherwise.
+However, our recent trip to Manila confirmed otherwise.

 We found that Manila is actually a bustling city that is as dynamic and progressive as any other upcoming South East Asian capital, standing toe-to-toe with Singapore, Jakarta, Bangkok and Kuala Lumpur.
 The city is a leading Business Processing Outsourcing (BPO) destination in the Pacific due to its English-proficient workforce, made evident with the existence of round-the-clock call centres for international banking and insurance companies that are visible in Makati.
 Travellers will be able to see the thronging call centre workers coming and going along Makati Avenue into late at night, turning into the otherwise empty business centre alive and vibrant.
 As a matter of fact, the presence of these call centres that follow the Unites States time turns Manila into a city that never sleeps because eateries, buses and taxis continue to operate throughout the night.